JackDanna/FogentRoleplayTemplate/README.md

 ## Set Attribute Level Effect

-Sets a specified Attribute of a character to a new value.
+Sets a the Attributes of a character to a specified level.
 If the character's innate Attribute is greater than or equal to the new value, no change occurs.

 **Affected Attributes:** The Attributes that are effected.